 As the Director of the Department of Employment Services (DOES), I have the honor of advancing Mayor Muriel Bowser's vision of ensuring District residents receive a fair shot at economic prosperity and a pathway to the middle class.
-Through new and innovative programming at DOES, such as our hands-on training at the DC Infrastructure Academy through our partners DC Water, WMATA, Washington Gas and PEPCO, Washingtonians receive quality workforce services and acquire the skills necessary to thrive in jobs that are in-demand.
+Through new and innovative programming at DOES, such as our hands-on training at the D.C.
+Infrastructure Academy with our partners D.C.
+Water, WMATA, Washington Gas and PEPCO, Washingtonians receive quality workforce services and acquire the skills necessary to thrive in jobs that are in-demand.
 We are proud to empower job seekers, motivate young adults, and create opportunities to connect District businesses to quality, industry-trained talent from the nation's capital.

-While we are excited about the progress made to date, we are committed to: continuing service delivery improvements; enhancing career pathways that align education and workforce; expanding our approach to assessing human capital; and implementing an integrative data and system-infrastructure strategy that meets the workforce needs of District residents and businesses.
-Our annual report is designed to highlight the efforts and report the accomplishments of the agency in Fiscal Year 2018.
-This annual report not only provides data on the outcomes of those investments, but relevant data and information compiled this past year.
+While we are excited about the progress made to date, we are committed to continuing service delivery improvements, enhancing career pathways that align education and workforce, expanding our approach to assessing human capital, and implementing an integrative data and system-infrastructure strategy that meets the workforce needs of District residents and businesses.
+Our annual report is designed to highlight the efforts and report the accomplishments of the agency in fiscal year 2018.

 At DOES, we measure success by our ability to create more job opportunities for District residents.
 As we strive to close opportunity gaps and promote the diverse human capital in the District of Columbia, we are encouraged by the increased business confidence in our workforce.
-The nation's economy is increasingly driven by technology, construction, health, higher education, hospitality and entertainment sectors, and DOES is in step with this momentum.
+Our national economy is increasingly driven by the technology, construction, health, higher education, hospitality and entertainment sectors, and DOES is in step with this momentum.
 This is a year in review and we are happy to have stakeholders and partners who support us.